 Cup and gore

-The cup of this bra is constructed with only one seam across the front of the cup, however there is a vertical seam on the side as well.
+The cup of the Primadonna Deauville is constructed with only one seam across the front of the cup, however there is a vertical seam on the side as well.
 While to me this doesn’t feel as uplifting as the Elomi Caitlyn I reviewed previously, the sides are well-reinforced.
 This type of construction does well to encapsulate your bust and minimize side boob.

 Because of the lace on the top part of the bra, you may have issues with it showing through depending on your shirt.
 To me that’s a small sticking point when you think about how pretty this thing is, despite the fact that it’s a full cup bra!